-[Note 9]: The following estimated free disk space is required for system updates after applying a patch (ISM 2.7.0.040 or later).
+The following estimated free disk space is required for system updates after applying a patch.

 <Number of node logs for all nodes> x 500 bytes

 Refer to "9.1 Apply Patches and Upgrade Programs to ISM" in "Operating Procedures" to confirm the number of node logs.